 Dear Colleague

-The second update concessionary prices was granted for November 2021:
+The first update of concessionary prices were granted for February 2022:

 DrugPack SizeConcessionary Price